Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Modulation-Agnostic Universal Joint Source-Channel Coding

 \section{Modulation-Agnostic Universal Joint Source-Channel Coding}

-This section presents a novel modulation-agnostic uJSCC scheme for digital semantic communication.
+This section presents a novel modulation-agnostic uJSCC scheme for digital semantic communication with its features summarized in TABLE \ref{tab:Features of uJSCC and intuitive benchmark schemes}.
 A primary challenge in uJSCC development is the shared use of CNN parameters across multiple data processing paths for each modulation order, which can lead to statistical discrepancies and degrade performance.
 We address this issue by implementing a switchable batch normalization layer.
 The training methodology for the proposed uJSCC system is also detailed.